endlessm/flatpak-bundler/README.md

 With `flatpak-builder` you specify a runtime, sandbox permissions and software modules to build into you application, and build a flatpak from start to finish.
-This module provides a few additional features
+This module provides a few additional features:

+ - Supports auto installing flatpak runtime and app dependencies
  - Supports exporting directly to the a single file flatpak bundle
  - Supports easy copying files and creating symlinks directly in `/app`